sayfessyd/sayfessyd/README.md

 ### 2023 - 2021

-- Airplane: Visual installation wizard that supports the most popular open-source software unavailable as a service
+- 🔒 Airplane: Visual installation wizard that supports the most popular open-source software unavailable as a service
-- Pixel: Image cropper based on open source technologies
+- 🔒 Pixel: Image cropper based on open source technologies

 ### 2021 - 2019

 - <a href="https://github.com/sayfessyd/StreamCloud">StreamCloud</a>: Music streaming platform
-- <a href="https://github.com/sayfessyd/SpecialOne">SpecialOne</a>: Graphic themes for CMS
+- <a href="https://github.com/sayfessyd/SpecialOne">SpecialOne</a>: WooCommerce theme prototype
-- <a href="https://github.com/sayfessyd/blockchain-api">Blockchain API</a>: Blockchain modules to ensure the traceability of logs
+- 🔒 <a href="https://github.com/sayfessyd/blockchain-api">Blockchain API</a>: Blockchain modules to ensure the traceability of logs

 ### 2018 - 2016